moq-wg/moq-transport/draft-ietf-moq-transport.md

 content or policy, or relays can specify the same value for all upstream subscriptions.

-MoQ Sessions can span multiple namespaces, and priorities are treated equally, regardless of the namespace.
-The subscriber's priority is considered first, so there is no incentive for the original publisher to attempt to prioritize all of its Tracks higher than another namespace.
+MoQ Sessions can span multiple namespaces, and priorities may or may not be coordinated across namespaces.
+The subscriber's priority is considered first, so there is a mechanism for a subscriber to fix incompatibilities between different namespaces prioritization schemes.
 Additionally, it is anticipated that when multiple namespaces are present within a session, the namespaces could be coordinating, possibly part of the same application.
 In cases when pooling among namespaces is expected to cause issues, multiple MoQ sessions, either